rubrikinc/rubrik-extension-for-vcd/docs/quick-start.md

 Download the latest release from the Release Tab: https://github.com/rubrikinc/rubrik-extension-for-vcd/releases

-Open the zip file, and open the file `bundle.js` - perform a search for `DNS_PLACEHOLDER` - Replace this text with the DNS Name of the Reverse Proxy we setup previously e.g. `rbk-rproxy.domain.com` save and close the file.
-If prompt to update the zip, please do so.

-Now that we have the plugin configured, we need to upload this vCD.
-Start by opening the `Plugin Lifecycle Management` from the HTML5 Provider Portal
+We now need to upload this to vCD - start by opening the `Plugin Lifecycle Management` from the HTML5 Provider Portal

 ![alt-text](/docs/img/image1.png)